Positive relationships between parents and children: why they’re important

 Children learn and develop best when they have strong, loving, positive relationships with parents and other carers.

-Positive parent-child relationships help children learn about the world – whether the world is safe and secure, whether they’re loved, who loves them, what happens when they cry, laugh or make a face, and much more.
+That’s because positive relationships with parents and carers help children learn about the world – whether the world is safe and secure, whether they’re loved, who loves them, what happens when they cry, laugh or make a face, and much more.

-You can build a positive parent-child relationship by:
+You can build a positive relationship with your child by:

 - being in the moment with your child

 - creating a caring environment of trust and respect.

 There’s no formula for getting your parent-child relationship right.
 But if your relationship with your child is built on warm, loving and responsive interactions most of the time, your child will feel loved and secure.

 Being in the moment: how it supports positive parent-child relationships

 Being in the moment is about tuning in and thinking about what’s going on with your child.
 It shows your child that you care about the things that matter to them, which is the basis for a strong relationship.